-Family support issues pertain to the financial welfare of the spouses and children.
+Family support issues pertaining to the financial welfare of the spouses and children.
 During a divorce, it must be determined if either spouse is entitled to receive alimony.
 When there are children involved, child support payments must also be set.
 Many people may not know how to resolve these issues on their own and don’t know the full extent of their rights.
 We are here to help you achieve the results that are best suited for you and your family.
 Dealing with family support issues can be very difficult but we will make the process as efficient and comfortable as possible.

 The courts have discretion when deciding the amount and length of alimony payments.
 Some of the factors taken into consideration include: